 Our mission is to initiate projects that advance the prosperity of the indigenous Māori people of Aotearoa (New Zealand).
 We believe the best strategy for securing our peoples future is through the power of education.
 Like our Tūpuna (Ancestors) said “Whāia te mātauranga hei oranga mō koutou” (Seek after learning for the sake of your wellbeing).

 Below are some projects the MIEF has identified as opportunities for significant impact and change and are thus seeking funds for.
 Donors can help our mission by giving tax deductible donations to support our work.

-NZ Donors can give by bank transfer or credit card via Stripe.
+NZ Donors can give by bank transfer or credit card via The Gift Trust.

 International Donors can give by credit card via RSF Social Finance.

 When you make a donation, your name, email and donation amount will be shared with Carbon Critical Net-Zero Fund.

 1. Completion of iLab Facility (Tū Toa campus in Palmerston North, New Zealand)

 The Innovation Lab is a facility dedicated to Māori youth developing skills in areas of technology, innovation, creativity and entrepreneurship.
 In 2019, Tai Wānanga invested $70,000 of its cash reserves into renovating an old building into new modern lab/studio spaces for students to be immersed in a leading Digital Technology curriculum focused on high-level digital skills for the future.

 This first phase of renovations saw the completion of an innovation studio, a music studio and a green screen studio and a devices room all with new paint, new lights and new carpet tiles with students, teachers and parents coming together to help contribute to the renovation.